 Selling your gold bullion or coin investment back to Monex is a relatively easy process.
 When you are ready to sell, just contact your Monex Account Representative for shipping instructions.
 Shipments must then be sent by USPS registered and insured mail with a return receipt.
 Customers are responsible for fully insuring their shipments until it is received by Monex.
 Once the shipment is received and verified you will be notified and able to sell your gold.
 Proceeds of your sale will be sent to you in the form of a check or bank wire, or if you prefer, credited to your account.
 If your gold is in storage through Monex Credit Company at one of the bank/depositories, you can sell your metal over the phone at any time without delay.
 The transfer of title to the gold from you to Monex will follow your sale, and the bank/depository will notify you by mail that the transfer of title has occurred.
 There are no delivery charges when your gold stored through a Monex Atlas Account is delivered to or from a bank/depository storage facility.

 Can I borrow cash against my gold?

-With storage of gold through Monex at Brinks or Farmers and Merchants Bank, you can use your metal as collateral to borrow cash against it whenever you want.
+With storage of gold through Monex at Brinks, you can use your metal as collateral to borrow cash against it whenever you want.
 Monex Credit Company, a California Finance Lender, offers cash loans of up to 75% of the value of your metal while you retain full title and ownership of the metal.
 Interest rates vary but have been 5.9% per annum since 2006.
 There are no loan set-up fees or penalties for repayment at any time.
 You can call your Account Representative and have the cash proceeds of the loan immediately sent to you, or you can use the loan to pay for a purchase.